Skip to content

 Same findings out.

-Snowbros Atlas maps your whole JavaScript/TypeScript project and reports problems it can prove — circular imports, dead files, Next.js server/client leaks, unused dependencies, secrets.
-Native Rust, with the evidence attached.
+Snowbros Atlas maps your whole JavaScript, TypeScript, React, Next.js — and now Python — project and reports problems it can prove — circular imports, dead files, Next.js server/client leaks, React hook misuse, unused dependencies, secrets, oversized functions.
+One semantic engine across languages, native Rust, with the evidence attached.

 View on GitHubRead the docsnpx snowbros analyze